cyipt/acton/README.md

   - Accessibility data, including travel times by mode for different trip purposes, e.g. the average time taken to cycle to the shops, for small administrative zones (MSOA and LSOA level)
-  - Route data from routing services such as CycleStreets.net, providing data on the transport network with variables such as busyness and speed limits along roads nearby new and planned development sites
+  - Trave/demographic data from surveys (the 2011 Census in the first instance), providing information about the number of people in different groups in administrative zones and likely work destinations at the origin-destination level (plus data derived from the Census via the Propensity to Cycle Tool project)
-  - Census data, providing demographic data and likely work destinations at the origin-destination level (plus data derived from the Census via the Propensity to Cycle Tool project)
+  - Route data from routing services such as CycleStreets.net, providing information on the transport networks surrounding new development sites, with variables such as busyness and speed limits along roads nearby new and planned development sites

 ACTON seeks to make these datasets more widely accessible and actionable by combining them and using them to assess walking and cycling provision